Updated: July 31, 2023

 One notable exception is Corn Hill Beach on the Cape Cod Bay side of town.

 The beach isn't lifeguarded.
-But there are accessible rest room facilities (porta-potty), and beach wheelchairs are available at Corn Hill daily, in season.
+But there are accessible rest room facilities (porta-potty), and beach wheelchairs are available at Corn Hill, in season.

 Rt.
 6A and Provincelands Road